Project 5: Bow Tie or Headband

-This is definitely my favorite pattern here, and a great way to practice your half-double crochets.
+This is definitely my favorite pattern in Crocheting 101, and a great way to practice your half-double crochets.
 Not only can this pattern make a pretty neat bow neck tie, but also can make a pretty cute bow headband with just a few extra stitches!

 What you'll learn